-The resulting dialog box provides more than a way to set pixel's.
+In the resulting dialog box you can specify the displays’ arrangement.
 The Multiple Displays pull-down menu allows you to control how the two screens work together.
-I recommend Extend these displays will prompt Windows to treat your displays as one contiguous screen.
+Choosing Extend these displays will prompt Windows to treat your displays as one contiguous screen.

-Once you've selected that setting, you can tell Windows which monitor is on the left or right by dragging the graphics at the top of the dialog box.
+Step 3: Choose monitor order.
+You can tell Windows which monitor is on the left or right by dragging the screen icons at the top of the dialog box.
 Get this wrong, and scrolling the mouse will be very confusing.

 Step 4: Choose primary display.
 The Make this my main display option controls which monitor gets the taskbar and Start button.
-If you don’t see that option, the currently-selected monitor is already the main one.
+If you don’t see that option, the currently selected monitor is already the main one.

-You can also control many of these settings by right-clicking the desktop and selecting Graphic Options>Output to.
+You can also control many of these settings by right-clicking the desktop and selecting your graphics control panel.